rzqllh/GeminiAnswerBot/README.md

 ## Privacy & Security

 GeminiAnswerBot **does not collect any personal data**.
 All processing happens locally in your browser.
 Your Gemini API key is stored only in your local browser storage and never transmitted externally.

+## Troubleshooting

+### My API Key isn’t working
+- Make sure you copied the key from the **Google AI Studio**, not from OAuth credentials.
+- Test your key using the **"Test Connection"** button in the Options panel.
+- If still not working, try generating a new key from a different project.

+### Quizzes are not being detected
+- Make sure the quiz is visible on the page (not inside iframes or lazy-loaded).
+- Reload the page after enabling the extension for the first time.

 ## Known Issues